 Foreign Permanent Establishments of UK Companies: introduction: procedures

-Non-statutory clearance applications that relate to Foreign Branch Exemption legislation should be addressed to the Base Protection Policy Team, CSTD Business, Assets & International at 100 Parliament St, London SW1A 2BQ.
+Non-statutory clearance applications that relate to Foreign Branch Exemption legislation should be addressed to the Base Protection Policy Team, CSTD Business, Assets & International at 9th Floor, 10 South Colonnade, Canary Wharf, London E14 4PU.
 This includes matters concerning the specific provisions in the legislation that relate to Capital Allowances, Capital Gains, Anti-diversion (CFC) rules, Leasing, MODs, the Transitional Provisions, the Intangible Fixed Assets regime, exclusions from branch exemption and elections.